Jade-88/Tableau/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers.

-Here is a link to my Tableau account to view my visual board https://public.tableau.com/app/profile/jade.russell1927/viz/CityBikeData_16819431282720/GenderStartStationMap#1
+Here is a link to my Tableau account to view my visual board: https://public.tableau.com/app/profile/jade.russell1927/viz/CityBikeData_16819431282720/GenderStartStationMap#1